testjiho/innovative-fraud-detection/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     ![The error is displayed.](media/session-job-rejected.png "Session job rejected")

     If the `Real-time-scoring` notebook is still open, select **Stop session** on the bottom-left of the notebook.
-This will free up SQL pool resources for other notebooks you will run.
+This will free up serverless Apache Spark pool resources for other notebooks you will run.

     ![Stop session is highlighted.](media/notebook-stop-session.png "Stop session")

-## Exercise 6: Querying Azure Cosmos DB with SQL Serverless for Synapse Analytics
+## Exercise 6: Querying Azure Cosmos DB with Azure Synapse serverless SQL

 Woodgrove wants to explore the Azure Cosmos DB analytical store with T-SQL.
 Ideally, they can create views that can then be used for joins with other analytical store containers, files from the data lake, or accessed by external tools, like Power BI.

-In this exercise, you create SQL views to query data in the analytical store using Synapse SQL Serverless.
+In this exercise, you create SQL views to query data in the analytical store using an Azure Synapse serverless SQL pool.
 You will use these views when creating Power BI reports in the next exercise.

 ### Task 1: Retrieve the Cosmos DB account name and key